Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

 Here’s a unique perspective of a Bayer Leverkusen juggling circle.

 For the days when you don’t have time for a full practice session, dedicate 5 or 10 minutes to juggling.
-Every minute adds up, and you are sure to see benefits to your game.
+Every minute adds up, and you will see benefits to your game.